 This step is where neuroplasticity happens.
 You repeat the new sequence many times.
 Over days and weeks, the brain begins to choose the new pattern automatically.
 The neuroscience of obsession works both ways.
 If the brain can learn obsession, it can also unlearn it.

-Client Transformations From Twenty-Five Years of Coaching
+Client Transformations From Twenty-Five Years of Practice

 Nothing has taught me more about the neuroscience of obsession than watching thousands of real people transform patterns they once believed were permanent.
 When you see these shifts up close, you realize that the neuroscience of obsession is not just a theory.
 It is a living map of how the brain changes, adapts, reorganizes, and heals.
 Obsession may feel like a permanent part of your personality, but every day in my work, I witness how flexible those circuits truly are.
 The clients I have guided through this process prove that the neuroscience of obsession holds far more hope and possibility than most people ever imagine.